bootstrapdisruptive/S3TemplateEngine/README.md

   ]
 }
 ```
-Whereas *fieldname* is the name of an attribute (column) from the DynamoDB.
+Whereas *fieldname* is the name of an attribute (column) from the DynamoDB, and
+"table" is in the default setting "PROD_WebsiteContentFromWebiny"

 ### Example
 ```html
 <dbmultifile>{"table":"PROD_Articles","filenamesuffix":"id","filter":[{"forWebsite":{"BOOL":true}}]}</dbmultifile>